Disclaimer : I do not receive any form of incentive or sponsor from Paul C. Buff, this article reflects an independent opinion about them.

 |European Customs service costs||49.12|

 Note : The Euro to US Dollar exchange rate used in this table is from the 1st January 2016, being 1Euro = 1.086 USD.

-Buying Paul C. Buff from Europe will cost you approximately 50% more due to shipment and taxes.
+Importing Paul C. Buff products from Europe will cost you approximately 50% more due to shipment and taxes.
 I consider it is still good value for money in comparison with what is available on the European market.
 You might be convinced if you look at the impressive performance of their Einstein E640 Flash Unit !

-And for those who want to try Paul C. Buff products in the Netherlands, they are available at the rental photography studio of Sahare Imaging
+For those who want to try Paul C. Buff products in the Netherlands, they are available at the rental photography studio of Sahare Imaging